JakeJing/python-notebook-atom/README.md

-# Set Up Atom for Python
+# Python Notebook in Atom

 I briefly include the procedures to set up the Atom as an IDE for python.
 I will make Atom similar to Rstudio with roughly the same shortcuts and functions.
 This is designed for .pmd format, though .py is also supported.